jalynkyrgyz/Mega-Bosster-First-Week/README.md

 6. Seventh task the ToDo list within REACT framework placed in branch "todo-list-react".

-7. Eightth task with counters of increment and decrement placed in branch "counter-react".
+7. Eighth task with counters of increment and decrement placed in branch "counter-react".

+8. Ninth task with counters and auto decrement placed in branch "modernised-counter-react".
+This task has been accomplished with some defects.